Niels-vdb/monster-compendium/README.md

 #### Server

-For a quick start using the server in full capacity you can run the following automated script `./scripts/project_setup.sh`.
+For a quick start using the server in full capacity you can run the following automated script `./scripts/bash/project_setup.sh`.
 This will:

-- Install and pipenv (if not yet on machine) and install all dependencies needed for the application.
+- Install pipenv (if not yet on machine) and install all dependencies needed for the application.
 - Copy the .env.example file to a .env file.
 - Create a secret key in the .env file (Windows users have to copy the key from the stdout where it is printed).